distant-storm/glyphy-board/docs/building_plugins.md

 - Add an object for your plugin using the following structure:
     ```json
     {
-        "display_name": "Clock",    # The name shown in the web UI for the plugin.
+        "display_name": "My Plugin",    # The name shown in the web UI for the plugin.
-        "id": "clock",              # A unique identifier for the plugin (use lowercase and avoid spaces)
+        "id": "my_plugin",              # A unique identifier for the plugin (use lowercase and avoid spaces)
-        "class": "Clock"            # The name of your plugin’s Python class.
+        "class": "MyPlugin"             # The name of your plugin's Python class.
     }
     ```
 - Plugins will be loaded on startup if the folder contains a `plugin-info.json`